 There are plenty of other odds and ends to bring on your family snorkeling trip!
 First and foremost, you’ll want to bring either specialized defogging drops or a travel-sized bottle of baby shampoo.
 There’s nothing more frustrating for a kid than getting all geared up and being unable to see in the water!

-You’ll also want to bring along a mesh bag to hold all your snorkel gear but let the sand and water drain out.
-This set makes it easy to color code everyone’s gear, or you can buy reasonably priced singles.
+You’ll also want to bring along a mesh bag to hold all your best snorkeling gear while letting the sand and water drain out.
+This set makes it easy to color code everyone’s gear, or you can buy reasonably priced singles if you don’t need that many.

 Finally, you’ll want to capture memories of your little ones spotting their favorite sea life.
 We use these protective cases for our iPhones, though the photos come out a bit hazy unfortunately.
 If budget and space allow, consider picking up a great budget action camera for your family snorkeling vacation!
 This one gets great reviews – and at a fraction of the price of a certain extremely popular name brand.